Limitation of Characterizing Implicit Regularization by Data-independent Functions: Related Works

-For the first case of NNs, i.e., NNs are linearized w.r.t. trainable parameters but are still non-linear w.r.t. the input, such as NNs in the linear regime studied in \citet{luo2020phase} and NTK regime studied in \citet{jacot2018neural}, the low-frequency regularization of non-linear NNs can be exactly formulated by an data-independent function \citep{zhang2021linear,luo2020theory} which explicitly shows that NNs pick a low-frequency function from multiple solutions.
-Meanwhile, the implicit regularization of NNs in the linear regime can also be explicitly characterized by a norm of the difference between the initial parameters and learned parameters, or a norm of the difference between the initial NN output and learned NN output \citep{YZhang,mei2019mean}. \citet{chizat2020implicit} shows that infinitely wide two-layer neural networks in the linear regime with homogeneous activations can be fully characterized as a max-margin classifier in a certain situations.
+Various studies have been done for the first kind of NNs, i.e., NNs that are linear w.r.t. trainable parameters but are non-linear w.r.t. the input.
+For example, NNs in the linear regime are studied by \citet{luo2020phase} and the NTK regime is studied by \citet{jacot2018neural}.
+By considering functions in the phase domain, it has also been shown that gradient descent (GD) for the training of such NNs often picks a low-frequency function from multiple solutions \citep{zhang2021linear,luo2020theory}, and such behavior can be exactly formulated by a data-independent function.
+Another characterization of implicit regularization for NNs in the linear regime, presented in \citet{YZhang} and \citet{mei2019mean}, uses norm difference between the initial and learned parameters or between the initial and learned NN outputs.
+Finally, \citet{chizat2020implicit} shows that infinitely wide two-layer neural networks in the linear regime with homogeneous activations can be fully characterized as a max-margin classifier in certain situations.

-For the second case, such as deep linear NNs, which are linear w.r.t. both trainable parameters and input, a series of results are obtained.
-The implicit bias/regularization of depth in deep linear NNs are more quantitatively studied, such as biasing towards simple function to improve the generalization \cite{gissin2019implicit} and accelerating the training by providing an regularization that can be approximated by an momentum with adaptive learning rates in the gradient descent training \citep{arora2018optimization}.
-The gradient descent training takes the linearly fully-connected networks to solutions with implicit regularization of max-margin \cite{soudry2018implicit} while linear convolutional networks to linear solutions with another penalty in the frequency domain \citep{gunasekar2018implicitcnn}.
-Deep matrix factorization by deep linear networks with gradient descent induces nuclear norm minimization of the learned matrix, leading to an implicit low-rank regularization \citep{gunasekar2018implicit,arora2019implicit,chou2020gradient}.
+The study of the second kind of model, i.e., those linear w.r.t. both trainable parameters and inputs, yields a series of results as well.
+One of the focues is deep linear NN.
+The implicit regularization due to depth in deep linear NNs are quantitatively studied and exploited; these include biasing towards simple functions to improve the generalization \citep{gissin2019implicit} and accelerating the training by providing a regularization that can be approximated by a momentum with adaptive learning rates to accelerate the gradient descent (GD) \citep{arora2018optimization}.
+For others, \citet{soudry2018implicit} shows that GD takes the linearly fully-connected networks to solutions with implicit regularization of max-margin, while \citet{gunasekar2018implicitcnn} shows that GD takes linear convolutional networks to linear solutions with another penalty in the frequency domain.
+Besides, deep matrix factorization by deep linear networks with GD induces nuclear norm minimization of the learned matrix, leading to an implicit low-rank regularization \citep{gunasekar2018implicit,arora2019implicit,chou2020gradient}.